PhilipDW183/Assessment-attemps/README.md

-# Assement
+# Assessment
 Attempts at the GIS assessment

-The final pieces of work can be found in RMarkdown which acts as a quide through the code and shows and interactive map of figure 2
+This shows all the attempted code snippets throughout the project.
+The final code can be found at: https://github.com/PhilipDW183/GIS_Assessment